up42/up42-py/docs/reference/project-reference.md

 ## Project object

-The Project is the top level object of the UP42 hierachy.
+The Project is the top level object of the UP42 hierarchy.
 With it you can create new workflows, query already existing workflows & jobs in the project and manage the project settings.